Belize | Exploring Rainforest, Reefs, and Ruins

 Day 9

-This morning after breakfast, transfer to the airstrip for a short flight to the Belize International Airport, where you will connect with your international flight back home.
+This morning, head to the airstrip for a short flight to the Belize International Airport, where you will connect with your international flight back home.

 Breakfast- included